Texas Spine Consultants

 Scoliosis is a spinal deformity that affects the curvature of your spine.
-Michael Ware Hennessy, MD, at Texas Spine Consultants, LLP in Addison, Texas, is an orthopedic spine surgeon who specializes in spinal deformities like scoliosis.
+Our ortho providers, Michael Hennessy, M.D., Robert Viere, M.D., Andrew Park, M.D., Chester Donnally, M.D., and Heidi Lee, M.D. at Texas Spine Consultants, LLP in Addison, Texas and Plano, Texas, are orthopedic spine surgeons who specializes in spinal deformities like scoliosis.
 For compassionate and comprehensive management and treatment of your scoliosis, call the office today or schedule an appointment using the online booking tool.

 Scoliosis is a spinal deformity that causes your spine to grow to the side in an S-shape or C-shape.
 Researchers aren’t sure of what causes scoliosis, but your genetics may play a role as it tends to run in families.
 Certain neuromuscular disorders, such as cerebral palsy, are also risk factors for scoliosis.